MikelMNJ/xerum/README.md

 ### Using components
-import with: `import { Button } from 'xerum;'` and in your current component, use the imported component with props from the [documentation](xerum.netlify.app):
+import with: `import { Button } from 'xerum;'` and in your current component, use the imported component with props from the documentation (https://xerum.netlify.app):

 ```jsx
 import React from 'react';